AutoPas/AutoPas/examples/md-flexible/README.md

 ### Command line Completions

-md-flexible can generate a shell completions file with it's latest options.
+md-flexible can generate a shell completions file with its latest options.
 Feel free to add completions for your favorite shell.

 #### zsh